frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 Disconnect-AzAccount
 ```
 The remaining manual steps are (as highlighted by the script as well):
-- add **MSGraph.TeamSettings.Read.All** permission to the Azure AD app and grant admin consent for all the assigned permissions
+- grant admin consent for all the permissions assigned to the Azure AD App Registration
 - upload the private key certificate (pfx) in the Function App:
     - locate the certificate generated during the app registration (*$certsOutputPath* parameter)
     - navigate to the Function App